tatcn8/bnb_finance_ted/README.md

 ### Technologies used:
 Ruby and Ruby on Rails were the technologies used in this project.
-The backend and frontend were all built in a single rails app and deployed via (PUT WHO IT WAS DEPLOYED THROUGH HERE)
+The backend and frontend were all built in a single rails app and deployed via Heroku.

 ### Acknowledgments:
 I would like to acknowledge the following people for their help in the creation of this project: